 Where to eat in New York

 There are so many restaurants in Manhattan that you will die before you can try all of them.
 From Russian to Jamaican to Polish to Nepalese, pretty much all kitchens from around the world are represented in Manhattan.
 Check Tripadvisor to find a restaurant of your choice.
 Or go to China Town or Little Italy if you are in the mood for Asian or Italian food.
-To me, always good places to eat or get a refreshing snack in NYC are: Hard Rock Cafe, Shake Shack, Jamba Juice, Pret-A-Manger or a roof top bar/restaurant (see below).
+To me, always good places for a quick bite or refreshing snack in NYC are: Hard Rock Cafe, Shake Shack, Jamba Juice, Pret-A-Manger and a roof top bar/restaurant (see below).

 Roof top bars in Manhattan